 Successful candidates are required to submit official transcript(s) at point of offer to hire.
-Teaching service outside of the Detroit Public Schools Community District must be verified by the applicant's prior employer(s) prior to hire.
 It is the applicant's responsibility to provide all documentation (including copies) as requested.

 Applicants requesting assistance during the application process should contact the Office of Human Resources via email at [email protected] or phone at (313) 873-6897.